1.- It’s Free

 Americans are used to chalking up a hefty sum to get overseas, but what’s often overlooked is that once in Europe, airfare is quite affordable.
 Discount airlines sell round-trip tickets for less than some stateside airports charge for parking.
 Some even offer student discounts!

 5.- Scholarships are Available

-As if free tuition weren’t enough to peak anyone’s interest, there are also scholarships available for specifically for Americans to study in Norway.
+As if free tuition wasn’t enough to peak anyone’s interest, there are also scholarships available specifically for Americans to study in Norway.
 Several different organizations offer these grants, you can read more about NORAM’s here.